UBC-Geography/computing-resources/high-performance-computing/README.md

 ::: {.callout-note}

-Linux (CentOS) software can be installed along with conda packages or any software available within an Apptainer container.
+Linux (Rocky Linux) software can be installed along with conda packages or any software available within an Apptainer container.

 :::